Callme-Ishmael/MPhys/README.md

 ----------

-## Week 7 – Detailed Theory Note: Spin Correlations in Richardson and PanScales

 This week I focused on understanding in full detail the theoretical and algorithmic construction of spin correlations as implemented in the Herwig (Richardson) and PanScales frameworks.